Every writer has a personal connection to their work. It’s the reason many writers end up wondering, "how do you copyright your children's book?".

-In the USA, copyright is valid up to 70 years after the author’s passing.
+In the USA, it is valid up to 70 years after the author’s passing.

-For Canadian authors, you can file an application and pay the required fee through the Canadian Intellectual Property Office.
+For Canadian authors, you can file an application to formally copyright your children's book and pay the required fee through the Canadian Intellectual Property Office.

-For American authors, you can submit an application and pay the required fee through the Copyright Office.
+For American authors, you can submit an application to formally copyright your children's book and pay the required fee through the Copyright Office.

-Want to take a deeper dive into your copyright research?
+Want to take a deeper dive as you research?
 Here’s a list of all the sources I used for this blog post: